-- Grade B at GCSE in the subject they want to study at A Level
+- A minimum of a Grade 6 at GCSE in the subject they want to study at A Level

-- A merit in the subject they want to study in Vocational Subjects
+- A minimum of a Merit in the subject they want to study in Vocational Subjects

 Post 16 education is voluntary so it is important that you make a full commitment to achieving success on your chosen courses.
 This Learning Agreement is drawn up to give you the best opportunity for success.

 Current Year 11 students will be invited to attend a taster day on 14 March and a taster evening on 22 March 2018, where they can sample chosen subjects and speak to the sixth form staff.

 - 95% attendance for the academic year (i.e. 8 days of authorised absence only, including family holidays)

 - 100% attendance to all timetabled lessons, morning registration, tutor periods, enrichment, masses and assemblies.

 - Complete all Independent Study tasks, homework and coursework set by staff and hand them in to meet deadlines issued by staff.

 - Make good use of non-contact time in school by using the Library and Sixth Form quiet work areas to complete work set.

 - Inform and seek advice from your subject teacher, tutor or Head of Sixth Form if you are having difficulty with any aspect of your studies.